upkie/vulp/README.md

 Real-time low-frequency motion control. 🚧 **Pre-release.**

-Vulp is grounded in the observation that many high-value robotic tasks require [real-time](https://en.wiktionary.org/wiki/real-time#English) but **not high-frequency** performance.
+Vulp is a small inter-process communication protocol that allows Python code to interact with faster actuators and simulators.
+It is grounded in the observation that many high-value robotic tasks require [real-time](https://en.wiktionary.org/wiki/real-time#English) but **not high-frequency** performance.
 Notably, there is [both theoretical and empirical evidence](https://arxiv.org/pdf/1907.01805.pdf) that bipeds and quadrupeds can balance themselves at 5–15 Hz, despite being commonly implemented at 200–1000 Hz, with little impact to their performance.
-Vulp takes this idea to code by giving Python code an interface to interact at low-frequency with high-frequency actuators and simulators.
+Vulp takes this idea to code: let's make the "brains" of our robots in Python, and their "spines" in C++.

 <img src="https://user-images.githubusercontent.com/1189580/170735874-39550a66-5792-44a5-98e8-898a004dec39.png" width=500 align="right">